schibsen/Speciale_Noter/Uge 1 (05.09-08.09)/Metrics.md

 The proportion of attack samples misclassified as bona fides
 ### Bona fide Presentation Classification Error Rate (BPCER)

-the proportion of bona fide samples misclassied as attacks.
+the proportion of bona fide samples misclassified as attacks.

 # Other
 ### Equal error rate (EER)